tomo-cps/numpy-NN/README.md

 # numpy-NN
 ## Neural Networks with only numpy
-You can make your own Neural Network with only numpy to to help you understand the details!! :sushi:
+You can make your own Neural Network with only numpy to help you understand the details!! :sushi:
 ## 1. Dataset

 Install the mnist dataset from the code below.